phicau/olaFlow_supplementary/turbulenceMultiphase/README.md

 All the turbulence models in this library have been developed from the default turbulence models available in OpenFOAM and are solely based on the references given below.

-Although the authors of the paper have released their turbulence model in GitHub, which can be found here: https://github.com/BrechtDevolder-UGent-KULeuven/buoyancyModifiedTurbulenceModels, this implementation has not been used in the development of the present library.
+The authors of the paper have released their turbulence model in GitHub in which they also include a modified k-ω model and can be found here: https://github.com/BrechtDevolder-UGent-KULeuven/buoyancyModifiedTurbulenceModels
+This implementation has not been used in the development of the present library.

 # Usage